-Recently, I supported a new client with solving MySQL performance issues.
+Recently, I supported a client with solving MySQL performance issues.
 There were several areas where MySQL performance issues were addressed.
-One issue, however, was overlooked prior to our communications, was that of keeping around unused databases.
+One issue, however, that was overlooked before our communications was that of keeping around unused databases.

-There was around 15 gigabytes of unused MySQL data – a mix of MyISAM and Innodb tables – for which the server had not been tuned for.
+There were around 15 gigabytes of unused MySQL data – a mix of MyISAM and InnoDB tables – for which the server had not previously been tuned.
 So once removed, usage of innodb_buffer_pool_size, key_buffer_size, table_open_cache, table_definition_cache, and others were significantly lowered.
-Let’s take a look at why keeping around unused databases can hurt MySQL’s performance.
+Let’s look at why keeping around unused databases can hurt MySQL’s performance.

 How MySQL deals with unused databases

 To view all MySQL databases on your server.
 From

 mysql> command-line use the

 If you’ve created a clone of your live database for development on the same MySQL server, this means that MySQL will have to allocate roughly two times the server memory.
 In short, everything located in MySQL’s data directory will affect MySQL’s performance.
 All databases and tables, even if not in use, at the very least consume memory in the INFORMATION_SCHEMA.
 The INFORMATION_SCHEMA is a database within each MySQL instance that stores information about all the other databases.
 This condition can make it difficult and time-consuming to accurately configure and tune MySQL’s performance.

 InnoDB’s “Buffer Pool” is 100% full in the screenshot above.
 This is not good because it means that there’s no available buffer pool left.
 Thus, you’ll want to confirm if the pool size is adequate.
 For example, if MySQL check/repair is used on all databases, you will quickly push both used and unused data into server memory.
 Although unused data may not fill your server’s memory in an instant, it’s quite possible over time and will undoubtedly be the case if you keep your development database on the same server.